MuseSystems/musebms/documentation/book/content/en/theory/relationship-management/person.md

 vendor's Accounts Payable staff may act as the accounts payable agent during a discussion of invoicing or payment.

-In addition, an Entity which is an individual person will commonly act as their own agent as so would also be the "Person" identified with the Entity; the individual person Entity may also designate other People to act as agent on their behalf and might even indicate they are not their own agent in some contexts.
-The key for understanding our Person concept is that we are referring to the individuals with whom communications will take place and who will ultimately make business decisions.

 ## Contact

 "Contact", as we use the term here, refers specifically to how a Person is contacted.
 This can